What is in this leaflet?

 Return any unused or expired medicine to your pharmacist.

-Naramig 2.5 mg tablets are green, D-shaped and engraved with “GX CE5” on one side.
+NARAMIG 2.5 mg tablets are green, D-shaped and plain on both sides.
 A box contains 2 or 4 tablets in foil blisters.

 The tablets have a film coating to protect the tablet and give the distinctive colour.